 This is natural.
 Most producers go through this process.
 The ones who make it are the ones who ignore their doubts and fears and push on.

 I hope these music production tips help you along your way.
-Be sure to sign up for the Renegade Report to the left and subscribe to the RSS feed above the NavBar to know when I add new music production tips to RenegadeProducer.com.
+Be sure to sign up for the Renegade Report to know when I add new music production tips to RenegadeProducer.com.

 Learn to understand equalisers and frequencies to supercharge your mixing skills and get results, fast...